danielsz/Palimpsest/README.md

 Just put the palimpsest.el anywhere on your load path (or load the file manually). `M-x palimpsest-mode` will toggle it on or off.

-If you want palimpsest to load automatically when writing textual files, andd the following in your init file.
+If you want palimpsest to load automatically when writing textual files, and the following in your init file.

 	 (add-hook 'text-mode-hook 'palimpsest-mode)